Grade Point Averages

 - The Subcommittee on Academic Grievances shall consist of two undergraduate students and two alternates (chosen in the same way as students on other College committees), two graduate students, two faculty members and two alternates elected by the faculty, and one administrator appointed by the Provost.
 The administrative appointee and the faculty members shall serve three-year terms, except that in the initial election, one faculty member will be elected for a two-year term.
 Students shall serve one-year terms.

 - The Subcommittee on Academic Grievances will investigate the grievance and will move into a confidential committee meeting to discuss the case in detail.
 Recommendations formulated for review by the Provost will be developed on the basis of formal votes in all cases.

 - The Subcommittee on Academic Grievances will provide advice in the form of a summary analysis of the case with recommendations in a written report to the Provost, or designee, with a copy going to the grievant.
 The Provost’s decision on the grievance will be communicated in writing to all parties involved in the grievance.

 - The student grievant will receive a response from the Provost within three weeks of submitting the grievance.

 - All summary analyses will be reviewed by the Provost and Dean’s Council in an effort to detect institutional patterns that need intervention or correction.
 The analyses, moreover, will be retained, and ultimately destroyed, in accordance with the SUNY system’s current policy on Records Retention and Disposition for State-operated Campuses.

 Academic Retention Standards

-- Failing to earn the minimum required semester and/or cumulative GPA established by the program
+- Failing to earn the minimum required semester and/or cumulative GPA, except as noted below

 - Earning grades that make it unfeasible for the student to obtain a GPA that meets the minimum standard within the allotted probationary period described below